 Christopher Buchanan is a New York City based playwright, performer and producer.
-His most recent production was Ad Nauseam by The New Ambassadors Theatre Company.
-Angels Watching From Afar received a reading by The PlayGround Experiment in July, 2019.
-The Emancipation of Bonnie Marie was read at CAP21 studios in November, 2014.
-The Rule Book Can't Apply had a pair of readings: July, 2017 by The PlayGround Experiment and July, 2018 by The Polar Bear Theatre Company.
-As a performer, Christopher was the title character in Mr. Long for the 2017 Frigid New York Festival.
+His play Ad Nauseam was produced as a world premiere in the Blurring Boundaries short play festival by The New Ambassadors Theatre Company.
+Angels Watching From Afar and The Rule Book Can't Apply both received readings by The PlayGround Experiment with the latter being featured in a second reading by The Polar Bear Theatre Company.
+As a performer, Christopher was the title character in Mr. Long for the Frigid New York Festival.
 In his hometown of Washington, DC, he appeared as Klingon Hamlet in Avant Bard Theatre’s By Any Other Name: An Evening of Shakespeare in Klingon, featuring George Takei and Stephen Fry.
 He portrayed famed scientist Raymond Gosling in the world premiere of Photograph 51 for Active Cultures Theatre.
 Christopher also appeared in productions for Rorschach Theatre, Theatre Lab of Washington, Unstrung Harpist and Lazy Susan Dinner Theatre.
-Christopher studied playwriting in New York City at the Primary Stages Einhorn School of Performing Arts and acting in Washington, DC at the Theatre Lab Academy of Dramatic Arts and the Studio Theatre Acting Conservatory.
+Christopher studied playwriting in New York City at Primary Stages’ Einhorn School of Performing Arts and acting in Washington, DC at the Theatre Lab Academy of Dramatic Arts and the Studio Theatre Acting Conservatory.

 The Emancipation of Bonnie Marie was a finalist in the Producer's Perspective PRO Broadway play reading series!
 My very first play explores the issue of domestic violence and how it affects communities throughout the globe. https://www.theproducersperspective.com/my_weblog/2019/01/introducing-a-revival-of-our-davenport-reading-series.html